SubhadityaMukherjee/sprintdl/README.md

 - Check features.md for a full list

 ## Documentation
+- Okay so writing examples will take forever, so please check function documentation and the demos folder for most of what you need
 - Check the syntax folder for documentation
 - Check demos folder
 - [Function documentation](https://subhadityamukherjee.github.io/sprintdl/)